openstack-archive/networking-ovn/doc/source/testing.rst

 second VM to emulate an additional compute node.
 This is important for OVN testing as it exercises the tunnels created by OVN between the hypervisors.

+Just as before, create a throwaway VM but make sure that this VM has a different host name.
+Having same host name for both VMs will confuse Nova and will not produce two hypervisors when you query nova hypervisor list later.
-Just as before, create a throwaway VM.
-Create a user with sudo access and install git.
+Once the VM is setup, create a user with sudo access and install git.

 ::